 Our side mission fun was almost put to a stop by another Vajradhara during the Wutai missions, which kept using its unavoidable “Mace Boomerang” attack and the damage picked up across the board.
 Kyle pushed on all the same, fighting another block of those enemies and earning Gravity, a spell that cut enemy health in half.
 As Kingdom Hearts has shown, Gravity is always far more useful in action RPGs than in Final Fantasy’s mainline games (I imagine because action games given enemies more HP, and since it’s possible to miss with Gravity, they make less enemies immune to it), and Crisis Core was going to back that up!
-Now overpowered with Gravity, Kyle carried on to final mission in the train, where he fought the Wutai’s leaders, the Five Saints, to end the war (though another series of side missions would later have you tracking down the survivors).
+Now overpowered with Gravity, Kyle carried on to final mission in the train, where he fought the Wutai’s leaders, the Five Saints, to end the war (though another series of side missions would later have you tracking down additional survivors).
 The Five Saints actually had Curaga, so we shouldn’t rightly have been able to kill them at all at this point in the game.
 Luckily for us, the Five Saints were too busy being shitty Wutai footsoldier recolours to avoid getting easily stunlocked.
 Clearing this questline opened the Secret Wutai Shop, which we could buy from via our cell phone, a nifty little feature.
 Kyle spent most of our money on Quake.

-You have to wonder what Shrina thought about our Zack, who spent Chapter 2 doing sidequests while ignoring their orders to go to Wutai, and then in Chapter 3, when he ignored his storyline orders so that he can do sidequests… in Wutai.
+You have to wonder what Shrina thought about our Zack, who spent Chapter 2 doing sidequests while ignoring his orders to go to Wutai, and then in Chapter 3, when he ignored his storyline orders so that he could do sidequests… in Wutai.